oroinc/platform/src/Oro/Bundle/EntityBundle/README.md

         short: ~
 ```

-Note that it is possible to specify the fallback format for the entity that will be used when the given format is not supported.
+Note that it is possible to specify the fallback format for the entity that will be used when the given format is not implemented by any providers.

 **Entity name providers**